EuroPython/website/data/pages-content/social-event.md

 ---
 ## EuroPython 2022 Social Event ##
-After the keynotes and talks on Tuesday, July 12, we've organized a social event for you at the conference venue, the Dublin Convention Centre (CCD).
-Starting at 20:00 CEST you can join us for an evening party with food, drinks and live entertainment.
+After the keynotes and talks on Tuesday, July 12, we've organized a social event for you at the conference venue, the Dublin Convention Centre (CCD). join us for an evening party with food, drinks and live tradicional Irish music!

 ## Social Event Ticket ##
 **Please note: The social event is not included in the conference ticket!**

-Tickets for the social event are available in our general [ticket store](/tickets) at a price of 10 €.
+Tickets for the social event are available in our general [ticket store](/tickets) at a price of 20 €.
 Make sure to scroll near the bottom where you will find the Social Event Ticket entry.
 We only have a limited number of tickets available, so book early if you want to be sure to get a ticket!